Blog

 • Personal capital – Savings, home equity, retirement funds.

-• Friends and family – Tap your inner circle first, but don’t risk damaging relationships.
+• Friends and family funds – Tap your inner circle first, but don’t risk damaging relationships.
 Use formal, prudent agreements.

 • Angel investors – Wealthy individuals provide capital for new companies with high growth potential.